Implementing Resilience Briefing Series

 RSAP Implementation Briefing Series Session 2 Announcement

-The second briefing in our Implementing Resilience series will focus on how different regions across the U.S. are responding to sea level rise.
-This hybrid session will be hosted both in person at the Consulate General of The Netherlands and online on February 3rd from 12:00–1:30 PM.
+The second briefing in our Implementing Resilience series focused on how different regions across the U.S. are responding to sea level rise.
+This hybrid session was hosted both in person at the Consulate General of The Netherlands and online on February 3rd from 12:00–1:30 PM.

-The briefing will feature three speakers offering regional perspectives on how communities are responding to sea level rise.
-Andy Sternad and Rami Diaz of Waggonner & Ball (a Moffatt & Nichol Studio) will share examples from New Orleans and Charleston, highlighting how each region is approaching adaptation and resilience.
-Edgar Westerhof of Arcadis will also join the discussion, providing additional insights on regional strategies for addressing sea level rise and strengthening coastal resilience.
+The briefing featured three speakers offering regional perspectives on how communities are responding to sea level rise.
+Andy Sternad and Rami Diaz of Waggonner & Ball (a Moffatt & Nichol Studio) shared examples from New Orleans and Charleston, highlighting how each region is approaching adaptation and resilience.
+Edgar Westerhof of Arcadis also joined the discussion, providing additional insights on regional strategies for addressing sea level rise and strengthening coastal resilience.

 Format: Hybrid (in-person and virtual)